 A documentation review is the first stage of a full certification/accreditation event and is compulsory as part of the process.
 Some standards require a document review where others require a self assessment and document review to be completed.
 Your Client Manager will guide you to the requirements for your organisation.

 Your organisation will send copies of its policies and procedures and/or completed self-assessment documents for a DAA Group assessor to review against the standard.
 Your organisation is then supplied with a written report detailing any areas that require improvement or further action before the full certification/accreditation event takes place.
 This will assist you to prepare for your on-site event.

 Stage two of the certification/accreditation process is carried out on-site.
-Leading up to the on-site event, your DAA Group client management team is available for guidance and advice.
-The Client Management team will communicate with you about the assessors who are undertaking the event, and the event itinerary.
+Leading up to the on-site event, your DAA Group Client Manager is available for guidance and advice.
+The Client Manager will communicate with you about the assessors who are undertaking the event, and the event itinerary.